drnickriviera/musicchest/docs/INSTALL.md

    public=no
 ~~~~

-**Note:** the `path` given in this example works (only) if you are installing the jukebox code in the directory `/home/pi/`.
+**Note:** the `path` given in this example works (only) if you are installing the jukebox code in the directory `/home/chip/`.

-Finally, add the user `pi` to *Samba*.
+Finally, add the user `chip` to *Samba*.
 For simplicity and against better knowledge regarding security, I suggest to stick to the default user and password:

 ~~~~
-user     : pi
+user     : chip
 password : raspberry
 ~~~~

 Type the following to add the new user:

 ~~~~
-$ sudo smbpasswd -a pi
+$ sudo smbpasswd -a chip
 ~~~~

+Restart samba to see efect
+´´
+sudo /etc/init.d/samba restart
+´´

 ## Adding python libraries